nicopap/cuicui/richtext/README.md

 ## TODO

 - [X] bevy_fab: Implement efficient writes as described in `design_doc/fab/binding_source_perf.md`
+- [ ] bevy_fab: Add way to register "Send event" as `formatter`…
+- [ ] bevy_fab: Systems as formatters: this would allow sending events… pretty much doing anything with formatters
+- [ ] bevy_fab: Rename `formatter`.
+Clearly we can use them for more than formatting.
 - [ ] fab_derive: Split the path detection code in a different crate.
 - [ ] all: design feature gates to avoid compiling stuff not used.
 - [ ] fab parse: performance: use jagged array for `tree::Sections` to avoid insane amount of alloc